 In every export, you should always make sure you substantiate your choices and your reasons for making them.
 In fact, the most important thing exporters can do post-shipment is to keep a thorough paper trail of all exports.

-As we discuss in our article 5 Best Practices for Organizing Your Export Documentation, an industry-wide best practice is to maintain export documentation for at least five years after an export transaction is complete.
+As we discuss in our article 10 Time Savings Tips for Creating and Organizing Your Export Documents, an industry-wide best practice is to maintain export documentation for at least five years after an export transaction is complete.
 For most companies, this means five-plus years of paper records.
 This includes:

 - Printed copies of your export documents, including the invoice, packing list, bill of lading, country of origin certificate, accounts payable and receivable, and purchase orders and sales records.
 (You can download these and many other free export forms here.)